The Princess's Game

 -

-- A new piece, the Princess (姫), is introduced.
-It combines the movements of the Bishop and the Knight — the latter being able to jump in all directions, as in Western chess.
+shape in all eight directions, as in Western chess. - A new piece, the Princess (姫), is introduced.
+It combines the movements of the Bishop and the Knight.